 Monte Vista School schedules parent conferences which enable the teachers to conference with the parent of each of their students.
 The conferences afford an opportunity for the teacher and the parent to discuss the progress or specific reason why a child is doing a certain quality of work.
 Parents have a responsibility to their child to make themselves available for these conferences.
+Teachers will attempt to coordinate conferences for parents with more than one child.
 This conference time provides you with the opportunity to be a partner in your child's learning.
 Parents may also make special appointments with their child's teacher at any time during the school year.
 Contact your child's teacher at 894-5085 to make an appointment.